marcosbitetti/grass_plugin_4_godot/README.md

 A plugin to handle huge amount of grass, foliages and other vegetations for <a href="http://www.godotengine.org/projects/godot-engine" target="_blank">Godot Game Engine</a>.

-Any mesh can be attached to a static body.
+It works in any mesh attached to a static body.

+Save his content as a script inside your scene.
+And can edit it after.

 ## Intalation and tutorial